casciolab/HEP_Preprocessing/README.md

 ## 📚 References

-[^1]: Klug, M., & Gramann, K. (2021). *Zapline-plus: A Zapline extension for automatic and adaptive removal of frequency-specific noise artifacts in EEG data*.
-[DOI / Link]
+[^1]: Klug, Marius, and Niels A. Kloosterman.
+"Zapline‐plus: A Zapline extension for automatic and adaptive removal of frequency‐specific noise artifacts in M/EEG."
+Human Brain Mapping 43.9 (2022): 2743-2758.

-[^2]: Perakakis, P. (2022). *HEPLAB: An open-source MATLAB toolbox for heartbeat-evoked potential analysis*.
-Available at: [https://github.com/perakakis/HEPLAB](https://github.com/perakakis/HEPLAB)
+[^2]: Perakakis, P. (2022). *HEPLAB: An open-source MATLAB toolbox for heartbeat-evoked potential analysis*

-[^3]: Palmer, J. A., Kreutz-Delgado, K., & Makeig, S. (2008). *AMICA: An adaptive mixture of independent component analyzers with shared components*.
-[DOI / Link]
+[^3]: Palmer, Jason A., Ken Kreutz-Delgado, and Scott Makeig.
+"AMICA: An adaptive mixture of independent component analyzers with shared components."
+Swartz Center for Computatonal Neursoscience, University of California San Diego, Tech.
+Rep (2012): 1-15.